KoderDojo/go/timeline/log.md

 # Log

+## August 3, 2017

+Day 15 - Reviewed Channels and common patterns.
+Watched a bit more of the Udemy Go Course as well as read a few articles.
+No code today.

 ## August 2, 2017

 Day 14 - Coded a number of goroutines for practice.
 Used WaitGroup and Channels.